 The Company's lithium property is the Amargosa prospect in Nye County, Nevada, USA.
-During the three- and nine-months ending September 30, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+During the year ending December 31, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+Following a recent strategic review of the Company's property portfolio it was decided to relinquish the remaining Nevada claims.